-Here are 3 industry trends that Zaui predicts will have an impact in the industry in the next decade:
+Here are 3 industry trends that Zaui predicts will have an impact on the industry in the next decade:

 Google’s entry into the travel space in 2018 is causing quite a stir.
 Google Reserve has prompted tour, activity and transportation operators to critically assess how distribution, reservation, payments and commission have previously been structured and connects with Google Reserve for a direct, seamless booking experience.

-Google has already positioned itself to become an all-in-one place where users can go – through its suite of products – Search, My Business, Maps, Hotel, Flights, Voice Assistant – we’re curious to see how the convergence of all these individual apps work together to create a frictionless travel experience for the modern traveller.
+Google has already positioned itself to become an all-in-one place where users can go through its suite of products—Search, My Business, Maps, Hotel, Flights, Voice Assistant.
+We’re curious to see how the convergence of all these individual apps works together to create a frictionless travel experience for the modern traveller.

-In preparation for the shakeup, we’ll be working a gearing up for Google Reserve’s full rollout first through partnership and integration to seamlessly connect Zaui with Google.
+In preparation for the shakeup, we’ll be gearing up for Google Reserve’s full rollout first through partnership and integration to connect Zaui with Google seamlessly.

 2. Levelling up with Dynamic Pricing

-Tour and activity operators have been slow to adoption often preferring fixed priced models and have struggled to transition to dynamically priced tours, activities and commodities.
-Dynamically adjusting prices allow brands to effectively boost revenue when demand is high.
-By optimizing pricing to meet supply and demand – tour, activity and ground transportation operators are able to maximize profits.
+Tour and activity operators have been slow to adoption, often preferring fixed priced models and have struggled to transition to dynamically priced tours, activities and commodities.
+Dynamically adjusting prices allow brands to boost revenue when demand is high effectively.
+By optimizing pricing to meet supply and demand—tour, activity and ground transportation operators are able to maximize profits.

 In the next year, tour, activity and ground transportation operators can look forward to leveraging dynamic pricing within Zaui to sell smarter.